| Uniting for LifeWinter, 1996ArticlesLet's Tear Down the Wall Brick

 morality of abortion decisions were too great a burden for

+them to bear.
 The Presbyterian Church, prior to the 1970s was very clear

 about when human life begins and the Christian obligation